binchenX/understand_container/docs/ch6.md

 ### Benefit

-What's the benefit of using user namespace?
+What are the benefits of using a user namespace?

-1. user namespace is useful in case the process [requires](https://opensource.com/article/18/3/just-say-no-root-containers) root to run but you won't want to give it the real root power.
-(Otherwise, just use a non-zero user id is fines)
+1. A user namespace is useful when a process [requires](https://opensource.com/article/18/3/just-say-no-root-containers) root access to run, but you don't want to grant it full root privileges.
+(Otherwise, simply using a non-zero user ID would suffice.)

-2. when there are multiple users (for different processes) inside of a single container, putting them in different user namespaces allows you monitoring and control multiple instances of the same container.
+2. When there are multiple users (for different processes) within a single container, placing them in different user namespaces allows you to monitor and control multiple instances of the same container.

 ## Summary

 Don't run your container process as root user; if you have to put it into a separate user namespace.